Firerey12/firerey12.github.io/CTFs/Vishwa-CTF-24/Stego/steganography.md

 permalink: /ctfs/Vishwa-CTF-24/steganography/
 ---

-These are the cryptography challenges that I was able to solve in the Vishwa CTF 2024.
+These are the steganography challenges that I was able to solve in the Vishwa CTF 2024.

 ## Steganography Challenges
 - [Mysterious Old Case](./mysterious-old-case)